 It was Grandmother’s brother we were going to see This was in 1982, 12 years before the Interstate System was invented, so we drove 45 MPH backroads through orange groves for 4 days from Athens, Alabama until we finally arrived in Kissimmee, FL.
-My sister had hives.
+My sister had hives (at least that’s how I remember it).
 I was a preacher’s kid (well, we all were, but this is my memory) and I could not say Kissimmee.
 It wasn’t forbidden, it just sounded dirty!
-As if I was asking for kisses like a tramp.
-Which was both bad somehow AND a Disney dog (boy one at that).

 We went to Disney World for one day-Magic Kingdom and EPCOT Center.
 Sans World Showcase.
 Parking was a dollar.
 We probably rode four rides because what did I take away from the experience?
 That FL is too hot in July and DW is too packed.

 The next day we went to Kelly Springs Park and while all I recall from MK is the teacup ride, It’s a Small World and standing in line for EVER to ride Space Mountain before wimping out at the last possible moment and crying because I was so scared on Astro Orbiter.
 Oh, and Tom Sawyer Island because my grandmother taught me how to shoulder a rifle in the fort.